Infineon/pkcs11-optiga-tpm/fapi-backend/README.md

 # Introduction

-This repository contains a guide to create a TPM-based PKCS #11 token.
+This section contains the guide to create a TPM-based PKCS #11 token using fapi as token backend.

 - Use fapi instead of esysdb (sqlite) to provide disk storage service to [tpm2-pkcs11](https://github.com/tpm2-software/tpm2-pkcs11) ([read more](https://github.com/tpm2-software/tpm2-pkcs11/blob/master/docs/FAPI.md)).
 - Provide an option to link a TPM persistent key to a PKCS #11 token